How a Holistic Nutritionist Overcame Yo-Yo Dieting and Emotional Eating

 ⠀⠀⠀⠀⠀⠀⠀ I learned how to nourish my body through food and movement, regardless of what the scale said- in fact, I don't even own a scale anymore.

 Over the last 5 years, my relationship with food and with myself has evolved into one I never could have imagined.
-In fact, my body responded in ways I only thought restriction and intensity could achieve.
 I am the healthiest I have ever been, both physically and mentally.

 My Desire to Help Others